Reading time: 17 minutes

 Text messages

-Texting and specifically peer-to-peer texting has emerged as a channel that’s great to encourage people to take action.
-I.e, anything from clicking on a link to donate to answering a survey.
+Texting, specifically peer-to-peer texting, has emerged as a channel that’s great for encouraging people to take action.
+I.e., anything from clicking on a link to donate to answering a survey.
 For political persuasion, it means getting out to vote.

 News channels and newspapers